belden/iFitController/README.md

 * Alexa style voice commands could be fun.  e.g. "Alexa, set treadmill to five miles per hour".
 * Nice iPad/tablet interface app or html that can be used while you are on the treadmill.
 * Comparison of previous runs/workouts - delta of current heartrate, like the concept of a "shadow" run.
+* Accessibility issues - we could [help with this question here](https://www.applevis.com/forum/hardware-accessories/are-there-any-treadmills-accessible-companion-ios-apps)
+* Export to other formats, TCX, Strava etc.

 ## Acknowledgments